 What Are Dog Muzzles Used For?

-Dog trainers, behaviorists, vets, groomers and even local governments might recommend or even insist upon a muzzle for one of the following reasons:
+Dog trainers, behaviorists, vets, groomers and even local governments might recommend or insist upon a muzzle for one of the following reasons:

-1. Using a dog muzzle for biting
+1. Using a Dog Muzzle for Biting

 One of the most common applications of dog muzzles is to prevent biting.

-For this reason, they’re also closely associated with aggressiveness in our imagination.
+This is why they’re also closely associated with aggressiveness in our imagination.

-However, biting isn’t restricted to aggressive dogs.
+But, biting isn’t restricted to aggressive dogs.

 Dogs are also more likely to bite if they feel nervous or threatened, and if they’re hurt or in pain.

-For this reason, a muzzle is a sensible precaution for an injured dog receiving a veterinary exam.
+So, a muzzle is a sensible precaution for an injured dog receiving a veterinary exam.

-2. Using a dog muzzle for barking
+2. Using a Dog Muzzle for Barking